PurchasingPlatform/avalara/Readme.md

 gem "avalara"
 ```

 Setup your Avalara credentials, either in a yml file, or as environment variables.
-If you want to add a yml file, it"ll just need `username` and `password`:
+If you want to add a yml file, it'll just need `username` and `password`:

 ```
 username: "testaccount"